luxas/kubeadm-workshop/README.md

 **Rook by Quantum**: Rook is a very interesting and promising project and I'm excited to see how this project can be brought into something stable and reliable in the future.

-**Traefik by Containeous??**: Traefik is a powerful loadbalancer, and I love the Kubernetes integration it has.
+**Traefik by Containous**: Traefik is a powerful loadbalancer, and I love the Kubernetes integration it has.
 Also, with the Prometheus exporter integration in v1.2, it got even cooler.

 **Weave by Weaveworks**: Weave is a distributed networking system that plays very well with Kubernetes, it also